ibm-cloud-docs/Registry/registry_cli.md

 * Before running the registry commands, log in to {{site.data.keyword.Bluemix_notm}} with the `ibmcloud login` command to generate an access token and authenticate your session.

-In the terminal, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
+In the command line, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
 Ensure that you keep your CLI up-to-date so that you can use all the available commands and flags.

 If you want to view the current version of your {{site.data.keyword.registrylong}} CLI plug-in (`container-registry`), run `ibmcloud plugin list`.